Parameter Classes¶

 max page height (mm): 320

-Clearly, the list of options that make sense for each item in the peripherals
+Clearly, the list of options that make sense for each item in the peripherals list depends on

-subclass is needed to represent the options supported by each peripheral type, and the decision which of these classes should be instantiated can only be taken at runtime, when a configuration file is loaded.
+the value of the type keyword.
+This means that a separate Parameters subclass is needed to represent the options supported by each peripheral type, and the decision which of these classes should be instantiated can only be taken at runtime, when a configuration file is loaded.

-The structure of the above YAML file could be represented with the following subclasses of Parameters
+The structure of the above YAML file could be represented with the following subclasses of Parameters:

 class PeripheralParameters : public Parameters {